Holiday Shopping | by Guest Author Linda Stern, Licensed Insolvency Trustee

 The shopping season is prime hunting season for scammers looking for vulnerable and distracted prey.
 We should be particularly vigilant for scams at check-outs in the stores as well as on-line.

-In stores, you should examine pin pads closely for signs of tampering or absence of a serial number underneath.
+In stores, you should examine pin pads closely for signs of tampering or the absence of a serial number underneath.
 And it is probably best to avoid private ATM machines.
 Make your cash withdrawals at bank terminals that have video cameras and other security measures to protect you.

-For on-line transactions, the least you can do to ensure secure transactions is to glance at the website’s URL in the address bar to determine if it begin with https://.
+For on-line transactions, the least you can do to ensure secure transactions is to glance at the website’s URL in the address bar to determine if it begins with https://.
 The “S” before the colon indicates the website owner is operating with a licensed security certificate.

 In addition, you should be watchful for phishing scams, prevalent this time of year, like emails from your bank or the CRA asking you to verify your password.
 Do not click on such links under any circumstance.
 Neither your bank nor the CRA would ever request this type of information by email.